CSalih/CSalih/README.md

+:wave: Hey there,
 ![Header](https://raw.githubusercontent.com/CSalih/CSalih/master/img/header.png)

-**Hi guys** :wave:,
-I'm Salih :bowtie: currently working as an backend Web Developer.
-I loving to code in Java and currently exploring Rust.
+## About Me

+I'm a passionate software developer with a knack for crafting robust solutions that power enterprises.
+I'm committed to continually improving, delivering efficient and scalable software daily.
+I have a deep passion for software architecture, considering it an essential element in building systems that withstand the test of time.

+My expertise spans a wide spectrum, from foundational languages like C, to dynamic typed languages like JavaScript, and my ongoing fascination with memory safety through Rust.
+With new technologies, I don't begin – I dive right in!

 ## Interests

+My interests range from developing backends for websites to working on embedded systems; I thrive on tackling complex challenges.

+- 🏗️ Software Architecture
-- :cyclone: Scientific Computing
+- 🌀 Scientific Computing
-- :vhs: Embedded systems
+- 📼 Embedded systems
-- :cloud: Cloud Computing
+- ☁️ Cloud Computing
--	:twisted_rightwards_arrows: Distributed systems
+-	🔀 Distributed systems
-- :ambulance: Medicle in general
+- 🚑 Medicle in general

-## Technologies
-- :crystal_ball: Frontend development using **Angular, Vue**
-- :satellite: Backend development using **Spring Framework, Laravel**
-- :floppy_disk: Database **MySQL, MariaDB, H2, Redis**
-- :computer: Desktop application development using **WPF, Qt**
-- :cloud: Cloud architecture using **AWS**
-- :construction: Programming languages **Java, C/C++, C#, Python, TypeScript, PHP, Haskell, Rust**

-And many more :gift_heart: